Simple DIY Dried Orange Ornaments

 Bake Orange Slices

 Arrange your orange slices on a baking sheet with a rack or a Silpat/parchment.
-You want to bake them at 200 degrees for anywhere from 2-4 hours.
+You want to bake them at 200 degrees for 2-4 hours.
 If your slices are super thin, probably closer to 2 hours.
-If they are thicker, it’s gonna take closer to 4 hours.
-After your orange slices are baked, they shouldn’t be sticky to the touch.
-If they are, you will have to bake them a little longer or leave them to air dry for a few hours/days.
-You can’t really mess this up, it just takes time! 🙂
+If they are thicker, it will take closer to 4 hours.
+After your orange slices are baked, they shouldn’t be sticky.
+If they are, you must bake them a little longer or leave them to air dry for a few hours/days.
+You can’t mess this up; it just takes time! 🙂

 -